hillelliottflemingc/geom99lab1/README.md

 In this repository you will need to create content in this repository from the following activities:

 - [ ] Google MyMaps Sharkspotters tutorial.
-- [ ] Maps - Simple HTML Map Example
+- [yes] Maps - Simple HTML Map Example
-- [ ] Routes - Directions API - URL request JSON response
+- [yes- improve?]
+Routes - Directions API - URL request JSON response
-- [ ] Modify Dynamic Map Clustering example to show Ontario Parks
+- [yes] Modify Dynamic Map Clustering example to show Ontario Parks
 - [ ] Create your Story using Google Dynamic Maps (JavaScript) in the provided folder

 > Optional Tip: You can check the above boxes by editing this MarkDown document and adding an `x` between the `[ ]`, like this: `[x]`